aasthas2022/100-Days-Of-Code-Using-Python/README.md

   - Designed a Python program for a secret auction, prompting bidders for their name and bid amount.
   - Determined the winner based on the highest bid and printed their name along with the winning bid amount.

-## Day 10 - Beginner - Functions with Outputs
+## Day 10 - Functions with Outputs

 - **Leap Year and Days in Month:**
   - Modified `is_leap()` to return `True` for leap years, and developed `days_in_month()` to calculate days based on input year and month.